schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 > #### 🎂 Baking a cake and selling a cake are two different skills. 🎂

-And selling is not easy.
+And selling is not that easy.

 Here are a few other components of a CEO’s job.
 This is by no means a comprehensive list, and is constrained by my current understanding.
 These functions are overlapping at times.